RobinHC/upcoming/CDNozzle/README.md

 through the throat.
 We compare the simulation results with experimental measurements found at: http://www.grc.nasa.gov/WWW/wind/valid/cdv/cdv.html
+Centerline pressure values and Mach numbers are extracted via the 'sample' utility.

 ## Outline
 -Describe how to generate a structured mesh in Gmsh.